trinity-stroud/trinity-stroud.github.io/_about/awards.md

             </p>
         </span>
     </div>
-    Scholarship given to one student from each undergraduate classification within the USA School of Computing.
+    Scholarship given to one student from each undergraduate classification within the University of South Alabama School of Computing.
 </div>

 <div style="float:left; display:inline-block">